-Critical Thinking Exercises (150 points):
+•Critical Thinking Exercises (150 points):

 Critical Thinking assessments will follow the decision making model in Chapter 4.
 These assignments are for the purpose of clarification of the various aspects of ethical decision making.
+The topic will be assigned.

 Identification 10

 Research: 3 items at 10 points each 30

 Analysis: 5 options at 10 points each 50

 Applications: 2 applications of theories at 15 points each 30

 Decision Making 10

 Evaluation: 1 Argument/Defense at 10 points each 10

 Reflection 10

 Critical Thinking Exercises Total Points (Chapters 4, 5, 6, 7) 150